mhoennig/hs.hsadmin.ng/README.md

 ##### for IntelliJ IDEA (or derived products)

-You just need the bundled Markdown plugin enabled and install and activate the PlantUML plugin in its settings:
+You just need the bundled Markdown plugin enabled and install and activate the PlantUML plugin in its [settings](jetbrains://idea/settings?name=Languages+%26+Frameworks--Markdown).

-jetbrains://idea/settings?name=Languages+%26+Frameworks--Markdown

 You might also need to install Graphviz on your operating system.
 For Debian-based Linux systems this might work: